Musicals101.com

 Born into an early film industry family, Berman worked his way up from script clerk to assistant director at RKO Studios.
 Soon after he began producing, he saw Fred Astaire and Ginger Rogers steal Flying Down to Rio (1933) – and promptly decided to build a series of films around the duo.
 Beginning with The Gay Divorcee (1934), Berman produced seven Astaire-Rogers films, five of which were directed by Mark Sandrich.
 These now-classic musicals were among the biggest screen hits of the 1930s, with scores by some of the top composers of that time – Irving Berlin for Top Hat (1935), Follow the Fleet (1936) and Carefree (1938), Jerome Kern for Roberta (1935) and Swing Time(1936), and George and Ira Gershwin for Shall We Dance (1937).

 Berman produced numerous non-musicals for RKO, including Of Human Bondage (1934), Gunga Din (1937) and Stage Door (1939).
 After acting as executive producer for Orson Welles' landmark drama Citizen Kane (1941), Berman began a long stint with MGM, working predominantly on dramas and comedies.
 He occasionally handled musical projects, producing Ziegfeld Girl (1941), a remake of Rio Rita (1942), a remake of Kern's Roberta called Lovely to Look At (1952) and the Elvis Presley vehicle Jailhouse Rock (1957).
-Berman remained active as an independent producer through the 1960s, and received the Motion Picture Academy's Irving Thalberg Award in 1977.
+Berman remained active as an independent producer through the 1960s, and received the Motion Picture Academy's prestigious Irving Thalberg Award in 1977.

 Brown, Georgia